RainbowMiner/RainbowMiner/README.md

       }
     }

+ARM rigs (Raspberry Pi, Ampere, Apple Silicon under Linux) take their download from a third block `"LinuxArm": { "Uri": ..., "Path": ... }` and never start a Linux x64 build.
 The full field reference, the list of placeholders (`%ALGO%`, `%URL%`, `%WAL%`, `%PASS%`, `%DEVICES%`, `$mport`, ...) and the ways to read the hashrate (generic output wrapper, a regular expression, or one of the built-in miner APIs) are documented in [Doc/CUSTOMMINERS.md](Doc/CUSTOMMINERS.md).
 Params, OC profiles and penalties per device model are configured in `miners.config.txt`, like for every other miner.

 ### Config\miners.config.txt